-HON 431 Senior Integrative Seminar Three credit hours
+HON 431 Senior Integrative Seminar

 This course is integration and synthesis of the student's college experiences with particular emphasis on intellectual challenge.
 The fundamental question the course seeks to examine is, what does it mean to be a liberally educated person?
-This course will require you to reflect on your college experience particularly the academic experience you have acquired in the Honors College and then indicate to what extent you have been intellectually challenged.
-The instructor of the course, in conjunction with other instructors drawn from the Honors College Core faculty, will attempt to fill in qualitatively (and to a lesser degree quantitatively) any intellectual gaps that might exist in the student's liberal education.
+This course will require you to reflect on your college experience particularly the academic experience you have acquired in the Honors Program and then indicate to what extent you have been intellectually challenged.
+The instructor of the course, in conjunction with other instructors drawn from the Honors Program Core faculty, will attempt to fill in qualitatively (and to a lesser degree quantitatively) any intellectual gaps that might exist in the student's liberal education.

-HONORS ENGLISH (HENG) (HONORS COLLEGE)
+HONORS ENGLISH (HENG) (Honors Program)

-Three credit hours each HENG 131-132 Honors English I-II
+HENG 131-132 Honors English I-II